-Nuisance species are defined as native species whose habits create specific management problems or concerns.
-Occasionally, problem species are also a designated species, such as alligators.
-The DRP will coordinate with appropriate federal, state and local agencies for management of designated species that are considered a threat or problem.
+Several nuisance species have been documented in the park such as black bears, venomous snakes and alligators.
+Occasionally, problem species are also a listed species such as alligators.
+The DRP will coordinate with appropriate federal, state, and local agencies for management of listed species that are considered a threat or problem.
 Alligators and venomous snakes are present and usually do not pose a threat to visitors.
 Visitors are advised of potential dangers through signage and personal contact with park staff.
 When native animal species become a nuisance, DRP policy will be followed.